Thank you for your support!

-This is ONLY a renewal, and will not increase taxes.
-The 2.7-mill levy has been the same since 1988, with no tax increase.
+This is ONLY a renewal, and will not raise taxes.
+The 2.7-mill levy has been the same since 1988, with no tax rate increase.

 Here are some facts and additional information: